robbiejaeger/memento-mori/README.md

 * [ ] Create JWT for push message
 * [ ] Save subscription object in `app.locals` in server (for now)
 * [ ] Setup DB on Express server to hold onto subscription object

+Not required:

+* [ ] Be able to unsubscribe from push notifications